 Foundations vary considerably regarding the amount of information they share about their grant programs.
 Some foundations share the names of all grantees, the dollar amounts of every awarded grant, and how much money has been allocated to a specific program area over time.

-For US-based foundations, a good place to go for additional information on a foundation’s grantmaking is their IRS Form 990.
+For US-based foundations, a good place to go for additional information is the foundation’s IRS Form 990-PF.
 You can access 990s for free through the website Guidestar.
-When you pull a foundation’s 990 for a given year, you can find out who the foundation gave grants to in that year and how much each organization received.
+When you pull a foundation’s 990 for a given year, you can see who the foundation gave grants to in that year and how much each organization received.
 To establish funding trends, you’ll need to look at 990 filings for several years, pulling the information out of the 990s and into a spreadsheet in preparation for developing a graph.
 It can be slow, tedious work.

 For paid resources, if your organization has a subscription to a funder database such as Foundation Directory Online, you will find a wealth of data to download and incorporate in your report.
 A funder database can help fill in gaps when a funder’s website provides limited information about their grantmaking, so much so that, if you don’t already have a subscription to a funder database, you might want to purchase a short-term subscription while you’re working on the landscape analysis.